 The EOS R7 offers an impressive 5,915 AF points (manually selectable), with 100% coverage both vertically and horizontally, and 651 AF areas when on automatic selection.
-The camera offers human, animal or vehicle tracking, and you don’t need to specify what type of animal you’re shooting, with the camera automatically detecting dogs, cats and birds.
+The camera has human, animal or vehicle tracking, and recognises dogs, cats and birds for itself.
 Vehicles will detect cars or motorbikes, but doesn’t mention trains or planes.
 Human detection will automatically detect eyes, face, heads and bodies.

 You can also shoot at up to 15fps with continuous AF using the mechanical shutter, or up to 30fps with the electronic shutter.

 Focus performance was particularly impressive when set to tracking, with the camera successfully tracking and focusing on subjects, including humans.
 Fast moving subjects rarely seemed to phase the camera with shot after shot correctly focused on the subject’s face.